 With over 587 different, colorful species of birds in the country, Belize is a must for the professional or amateur bird-watcher and those into eco tourism.
 In the Orange Walk District alone, over 400 species of birds have been recorded.
-Of these, approximately 20 percent are migrants from North America.
+Of these, approximately 20 percent are migrants from North America during he winter season.
 Almost every year new species are reported.
-Eight new records were confirmed in 2007, including the Crested Caracara, Canada Goose, and Spot-breasted Oriole.
+Eight new records were confirmed in 2009, including the Crested Caracara, Canada Goose, and Spot-breasted Oriole.

 The Blue-crowned motmot, (Motmotus motmota), can be seen throughout the country.
 Its habitat is in the rainforests below the canopy, or top, of the rainforest.
 The length of the Blue-crowned motmot is between 11 and 18 inches (28-45 cm).
 This length includes the tail.